NSS College of Engineering: Facilities

 There are three men's hostel blocks and two women's hostel block with a capacity of 483 and 500 students respectively.
 The hostels are under direct control of the warden and each hostel has one or two members of the staff of the college as assistant wardens and are responsible to matters connected with the hostel.
 The Principal is the Ex Officio Chief Warden.
 There is provision for vegetarian and non-vegetarian food at all the hostels.
 The hostel mess' are run by the students.
-The men's hostels are named MH-I, MH-II, MH-III.
+The men's hostels are named MH-I(Ganga), MH-II(Yamuna) and MH-III(Kaveri).
+MH-III is the freshmen's hostel.The Ladies Hostel is named Nila.
+Female freshers have hosteling facilities in the Working Women's Hostel (WWH) run by Nair Service Society.
 All the hostels are equipped with high speed WiFi facility.
+Admissions to hostels are based on the internal marks obtained by the students applying in each semester(except for freshers).

 The central library has a collection of books both academic and general topics.
 The computerized Library Information System makes it easy for one to find books.
 Apart from the central library each department has a separate library which facilitate books to the students of the respective departments.
 The library facilitates students to browse internet and find books in the digital library.